ChainTrace Labs

 Questions About Our Legal or Privacy Practices?

 We believe that transparency earns trust.
-If anything on this page is unclear - or if you have a specific compliance query related to a trace report - our team will respond in writing within five working days.
+If anything on this page is unclear, or if you have a compliance question about the platform, an engagement, data handling or an output, contact our team for a written response.

-This page was last reviewed and updated at platform launch.
+This page was last reviewed and updated on 11 August 2026.
 It does not constitute legal advice.
 Consult qualified legal counsel for jurisdiction-specific guidance.